nyu-pl-fa18/class11/README.md

 have an object or class 'specialize' another one, inheriting parent data and behavior.
 The subclass (i.e. the inheriting class) defines a *subtype* of the type of its superclass (i.e. the parent class it inherits from).
-Here, we think of the type of the class as the collection of its members and their signatures (i.e. the fields of the class with their types as well as its methods with their parameter and return types).
+Here, we think of the type of the class as its interface defined by all its members and their signatures (i.e. the fields of the class with their types as well as its methods with their parameter and return types).

 The type of a subclass can extend the type of its superclass by adding new members.
 Since the only way to interact with an object is by